-I am a Seattle-based transgender woman in journalism, with over 30+ articles published so far in the United States and Taiwan.
-I cover a plethora of topics including: LGBTQ issues, travel, entertainment, and politics.
-These days, I keep myself primarily occupied as Managing Editor of the third-oldest LGBTQIA newspaper in the United States: the Seattle Gay News.
+I am a Seattle-based Transgender woman in journalism, with over 75+ articles published so far in the United States and abroad.
+In my writing, I cover topics including LGBTQIA+ issues, travel, entertainment, and politics.
+These days, I keep myself primarily occupied as managing editor of the third-oldest LGBTQIA newspaper in the United States, the Seattle Gay News (SGN).My work has also been published in the Seattle Times, South Seattle Emerald, and Stonewall News NW.

 Introduction